-Dian Killian, PhD, is a Certified Trainer with the international Center for Nonviolent Communication, a certified life coach (a graduate of the Coaching for Transformation program) and author of two books, Urban Empathy: True Life Adventures of Compassion on the Streets of NY, and Connecting across Differences: How to Connect with Anyone, Anytime, Anywhere (now in its third edition, and in German).
+Dian Killian, PhD, is a Certified Trainer with the international Center for Nonviolent Communication, a certified life coach (a graduate of the Coaching for Transformation program) and author of two books, Urban Empathy: True Life Adventures of Compassion on the Streets of NY, and Connecting across Differences: How to Connect with Anyone, Anytime, Anywhere (now in English, German, and Chinese).
 Founder and former director of the Center for Collaborative Communication, she now offers coaching and training via her company, Work Collaboratively, to diverse organizations from small and large NGOs to multinational and Fortune 100 companies.

 Here's a quick tip to improve your empathy skills with empathy guessing.

 Empathy guessing when I was new to NVC seemed magical and mysterious.
 How could that other person have known that about me?
 And seen inside me — often in ways I'd missed myself.
 While empathy is both intuitive and an art, there is also a science to it.
-In this brief yet fascinating introduction to Dian's course, Empathy Magic, you'll learn a super-practical way to demystify empathy guessing by making use of the root meaning of words.
+In this brief yet fascinating introduction to Dian's course, Empathy Hacking, you'll learn a super-practical way to demystify empathy guessing by making use of the root meaning of words.

 This recording is available for all to listen to and enjoy.

 In life, relationships, and organizations, authenticity is the bedrock of effectiveness.
 It can give rise to effective dialogues, information flow, intimacy, accountability, decision making and follow through.
 NVC can give us more tools to live with rigor around our authenticity...